 Ways to Expose a Narcissist In the Workplace

-Personal and professional relationships are markedly different from one another, and that’s why you need a distinct approach when trying to expose a narcissist in the workplace.
+Personal and professional relationships are markedly different from one another, and that’s why you need a distinct approach when trying to figure out how to expose a narcissistic boss or colleague, whether it is to expose a female narcissist or a male.
 For that, pay attention to their modus operandi.

 In the professional realm, narcissists tend to follow a ‘divide and conquer’ policy.
-They cozy up to different groups of people, making them feel as if their allegiances are sworn to them.
+They cozy up to different groups of people, making them feel as if their allegiances are sworn to them, a typical smear campaign.
 Then use this proximity to create an atmosphere of rivalry.
 This suits their constant need for attention and appreciation.

 How Does A Narcissist Tend To React To Being Exposed?

-Now that you’re past the ‘how does someone expose a narcissist?’ stage, it’s time to prepare yourself for the next part of the process – that is the inevitable backlash.
-For that, you need to know how does a narcissist tends to react to being exposed.
+Now that you know how to expose a narcissist, whether it’s how to expose a female narcissist or a male one, it’s time to prepare yourself for the next part of the process – The inevitable backlash.
+For that, you need to know how a narcissist tends to react to being exposed.

 You have freed yourself from all emotional dependencies on the narcissist in your life.
 They will, in turn, punish you for it.
 This is primarily because they are control freaks, incapable of remorse, care, empathy, and sensitivity.
 Irrespective of how they have been treating you all along, the narcissist will end up feeling wronged and betrayed by your actions.